Stonehill Skyhawks: Facilities

 The Sally Blair Ames Sports Complex is home to the College staff that sponsors eight intercollegiate club teams featuring Ultimate, Rugby, Lacrosse and Golf as well as an extensive intramural sports program offering Basketball, Soccer, Floor Hockey and Flag Football.

 W.B.
 Mason Stadium is a 2,400-seat, multipurpose sports stadium.
 Opened in 2005 at a cost of $4 million, it is the home of Skyhawk football, lacrosse, field hockey, and track & field.
 W.B.
 Mason, an office-supplies dealer based in nearby Brockton, Massachusetts, and its alumni employees contributed $1.5 million toward the project.

 The stadium was dedicated on September 10, 2005.
 The playing field is named Timothy J. Coughlin Memorial Field, in honor of a 1980 Stonehill alumnus and football captain who was killed when the North Tower of the World Trade Center was destroyed on September 11, 2001.

 Most of the seating is bleacher-style; the two midfield sections have stadium seating with seat-backs.

 After the stadium's formal dedication on September 10, 2005, Stonehill defeated Pace University 17–13 in the first football game played in the new stadium.

-Individual sports

-Football

-On Saturday, September 8, 2012, the Skyhawks defeated Southern Connecticut State University for the first time in 15 years, by a score of 13–0.
-In addition to breaking the losing streak, Stonehill also became the first team to shut out the Owls in 12 years.

-On Thursday, October 18, 2012, Stonehill hosted the University of New Haven Chargers in Stonehill's first ever nationally televised football game, broadcast as part of CBS Sports Network's Thursday night Division II game of the week.
-The game drew an overcapacity crowd that saw heavily favored New Haven win 45–41 on a last-second touchdown pass.